takouhai/takouhai.github.io/llegos/about.md

 description: who is this daniel person, anyway?  🤔
 ---

-hey, i'm daniel.
+hey! i'm daniel.

-i'm a full-stack developer that's working as a student ambassador at west virginia university's lgbtq+ center.

-i'm passionate about making things that are fun, easy to use, work excellently, and look even better.
+i'm a full-stack developer that's working as a student ambassador at west virginia university's lgbtq+ center. i'm passionate about making things that are fun, easy to use, work excellently, and look even better.

 i'm currently a senior at west virginia university getting a degree in multidisciplinary studies, consisting of concentrations in: